TendTo/dlinear/docs/Compilation.md

 - `--config=debug` for a debug build
 - `--config=opt` for an optimized build
+- `--config=bench` for an optimized build without logging and using full static linking
 - `--config=pydlinear` to build the python bindings
 - `--config=iwyu` to run the include-what-you-use check
 - `--config=dwyu` to run the depend-on-what-you-use check